konflux-ci/renovate-log-analyzer/docs/README.md

 ### Notes

 - **Kite API URL**: For testing log parsing only, the Kite API URL does not need to be a working endpoint.
-The service will parse the JSON logs from the file and display results via logs, but webhook sending will fail if the API is not accessible.
+The tool will parse the JSON logs from the file and display results via logs, but webhook sending will fail if the API is not accessible.
 - **Log file location**: Ensure the log file path is correct and the file is readable.
 If `LOG_FILE` is not set, it defaults to `/workspace/shared-data/renovate-logs.json`.
 - **Error handling**: The application exits with code 1 if any step fails (missing environment variables, log processing errors, API failures, etc.)